Soyeon Kate Lee: Early life and education

 Born in Seoul, South Korea, Soyeon Kate Lee moved to the United States at the age of 9.
 Lee's early studies were with Romanian teacher Marina di Pretoro and at the Interlochen Arts Academy with Victoria Mushkatkol.
 She graduated from the Interlochen Arts Academy with the highest honors in music.
 She continued her studies at The Juilliard School with Jerome Lowenthal and Robert McDonald, earning her Bachelors, Masters, and Artist Diploma degrees.
 During her studies at Juilliard, she won the school's concerto competition, Gina Bachauer piano competition, Helen Fay Prize, Arthur Rubinstein Prize, and the Petschek Piano Debut Award.
 She received her Doctorate from The Graduate Center at CUNY where she worked with Ursula Oppens and Richard Goode.

 Professional career

 Lee gave her New York debut recital at Lincoln Center's Alice Tully Hall as the winner of Juilliard's Petschek Award in April 2004.
 The following year, Lee gave a recital at New York's Weill Hall to critical acclaim under the auspices of Concert Artists Guild.
 This concert propelled her career with engagements throughout the United States.

 Lee received media attention for her eco-awareness concert at Carnegie Hall's Zankel Hall in 2008 wearing a dress made of 5,000 juice pouches.

 In 2012, Lee joined the roster of The Chamber Music Society of Lincoln Center Two.

 Ms. Lee is currently represented by Colbert Artists Management in New York City.

 Teaching

-Lee is Associate Professor of Music in Piano at the University of Cincinnati – College-Conservatory of Music.
+Lee was Associate Professor of Music in Piano at the University of Cincinnati – College-Conservatory of Music.